 Mr. Alexander B. Cummings is a businessman, philanthropist, and politician.

-He is the Political Leader and Standard Bearer of the Alternative National Congress (ANC), while also formerly Chairman, leading the legal formation of the Collaborating Political Parties (CPP), the largest opposition grouping in Liberia.
+He is the Political Leader and Standard Bearer of the Alternative National Congress (ANC), while also formerly Chairman, leading the legal formation of the Collaborating Political Parties (CPP), the largest opposition electoral coalition in Liberia, and now its newly elected Standard Bearer.
 He is the Founder & Chairman of Cummings Investments Holdings, Ltd., and the Founder of the Cummings Africa Foundation.

 He holds a BA in Finance and Economics from Northern Illinois University and an MBA in Finance from Clark-Atlanta University.
 He and his wife Teresa have been married for 40+ years.
 They have two children, Ayo and Boikai, and five (5) grandchildren.

 Mr. Cummings was born at the Old Government Hospital in Monrovia to Mr. Alexander B. Cummings Sr, an educator and Episcopal prelate, and Mrs. Ayo Cummings, a midwife, and small business owner.
 He grew up in Point Four, Bushrod Island, and attended Demonstration Elementary School.

 Thereafter he enrolled at the College of West Africa (CWA) high school where he graduated as senior class President.
 He started college at Cuttington University in Bong County and later transferred to Northern Illinois University in the United States.
 He returned to Liberia and began his professional career at the Liberian Bank for Development & Investment.
 He later returned to the US to further his education, but like many Liberians could not return due to the civil unrest.